thomasalvatran/UDP-Socket-with-C-plus-plus-Python/README.md

        else
            qDebug() << " ERROR ------------NULL POINTER"; // 0 is has no parent

 if is has not parent we have to use something similar to this to physical connect it.
-Connect signal and slot, emit and execute it.
+Connect signal and slot, emit to main thread and execute it.
 1. self.worker.updateSignal.connect(self.buttonClicked)
 2. self.updateSignal.emit(1)
 3. self.worker.updateSignal.connect(self.turnLED)